DND: Boosting Large Language Models with Dynamic Nested Depth: Experiments

 \subsection{Ablation Study}

-As shown in Tab.~\ref{tab:dnd_results_vertical}, we conducted ablation experiments of the DND strategy on Qwen3-1.7B.\\ \textbf{DND Architecture.} We first conducted an ablation study on the model's architecture.
-The experimental results show that after applying our DND strategy, the SFT performance of Qwen3-1.7B improved significantly, with an average accuracy gain of 1.88 across tasks such as general, code, and math.
-Notably, there were substantial improvements on NLP tasks, such as BBH and GPQA-D, as well as on coding tasks.
-The results demonstrate the effectiveness of our DND architecture.\\ \textbf{Training Strategies.} We also conducted ablation experiments on the proposed training strategy.
+As shown in Tab.~\ref{tab:dnd_results_vertical}, we conducted ablation experiments of the DND strategy on Qwen3-1.7B.\\ \textbf{Training Strategies.} We conducted ablation experiments on the proposed training strategy.
 We found that when using only the DND framework with a simple z-loss-like method to control token selection, performance dropped noticeably, yielding an average improvement of only 1.01 points over Qwen3-1.7B’s SFT performance.
 This highlights the importance of our carefully designed training strategy.
-Furthermore, when testing a variant that only controls the router outputs or only dynamically adjusts the threshold, the performances similarly failed to reach the desired level.\\ \textbf{Hyper-parameters of Architecture.} Finally, we conducted ablation experiments on several important hyperparameters of the model architecture.
+Moreover, the router and threshold control function as complementary components for token selection control.
+While each method individually provides marginal gains, their combination leads to a clear improvement of approximately one percentage point in average accuracy.\\ \textbf{Hyper-parameters of Architecture.} Finally, we conducted ablation experiments on several important hyperparameters of the model architecture.
 For the expected token selection ratio, we tested 10\%, 20\%, and 30\%.
 We found that when only 10\% of tokens were selected, the number of tokens participating in attention computation was likely too small, resulting in a modest improvement of just 0.8\% over the baseline.
 In contrast, selecting approximately 20–30\% of tokens achieved better performance.
 To balance computational efficiency, we chose an expected selection ratio of 20\% for our DND method in the Qwen3-30B-A3B scaling experiments.
 We also performed ablations on the number of shallowest and deepest layers retained in the original architecture, finding that keeping about four layers at both the beginning and the end yielded the best performance.
 This configuration was retained in the DND experiments on Qwen3-30B-A3B.